zdegore/designproject3/README.md

 -LEDControl Folder:

   -Controllers: Holds the files that contain the different views that I programmed as well   as other view for bluetooth which were mainly imported
   -Model: Basic Files imported for the Bluetooth sections to use
   -View: Basic File imported for the Bluetooth section

   All other paths hold information that is generated based on story board view and is in   HTML

--Arduino.ino is the file for the arduino code that runs the LED strip
+-Arduino.ino is the file for the arduino code that runs the LED strip -DesignProject3 contains the code for version 1.0 of the app

 Code used and adapted from
 Sources: